tecnajoao/Azure-RMSDocs.pt-pt/Azure-RMSDocs/rms-client/install-unifiedlabelingclient-app.md

 ## <a name="next-steps"></a>Passos Seguintes

-Para obter mais informações sobre a loja de etiquetagem unificada que a segurança do Office 365 e a conformidade center agora utiliza, leia a seguinte mensagem de blogue: [Anunciando a disponibilidade do unified a etiquetagem de gestão no Centro de conformidade e segurança do](https://techcommunity.microsoft.com/t5/Security-Privacy-and-Compliance/Announcing-the-availability-of-unified-labeling-management-in/ba-p/262492).
+Para saber que mais sobre a etiquetagem unificada armazenam que no Centro de administração utilização, leia a seguinte mensagem de blogue: [Anunciando a disponibilidade do unified a etiquetagem de gestão no Centro de conformidade e segurança do](https://techcommunity.microsoft.com/t5/Security-Privacy-and-Compliance/Announcing-the-availability-of-unified-labeling-management-in/ba-p/262492).